lokimeyburg/lokimeyburg.github.io/_posts/2015-04-25-objectively-prioritizing-requirements-features.md

 ### Market Evidence

-The cornerstone of our priority score is “market evidence”.
+The cornerstone of our method is “market evidence”.
 How many people have asked for this feature?
 How many people have you spoken to or heard from that have this problem?
 Evidence is great because it focuses the discussion on something that’s free of opinion or politics.

 !["Feature Requests 1"](/assets/images/articles/feature-priority-2.png)

-Basing your priority score on evidence also encourages the person who feels passionately about a feature to go and collect more evidence if they want it built sooner.
+Basing our method on evidence also encourages the person who feels passionately about a feature to go and collect more evidence if they want it built sooner.
 Perhaps it’s a great idea, but you need convincing evidence before you can start.
 Don’t speculate about how many people the feature *might* impact.
 If you feel like it’s going to be used by a large majority of the user base - then do a big survey!
 It’s important that the burden is on you to collect cold hard evidence.

 ### Impact